qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 We scrambled up and around into something that's unofficially just called "Pre-Horse Canyon" and dropped all the way down to the Green River proper.
-It was a long, funny descent and we have a brief moment of panic when the path ended with a sheer 25-foot drop into the water below.
+It was a long, funny descent and we had a brief moment of panic when the path ended with a sheer 25-foot drop into the water below.
 Luckily you can just walk upriver a bit and put-in without a hilarious [seal launch](https://www.youtube.com/watch?v=szZ3sqZDSfk).